 Wooden Cages & Hutches

-I don't always recommend these wooden cages, mostly because it takes a lot of effort to make them safe and sanitary.
-I'm on the fence when it comes to wooden cages.
+I don't recommend these wooden cages, mostly because it takes a lot of effort to make them safe and sanitary.

-While these cages are the most appealing to look at, wood is near impossible to sanitize.
+While these cages are more appealing to look at, wood is near impossible to sanitize.
 The the urine will soak into the wood and harvest bacteria.
 There are several ways to seal the wood but it will take some time and patience.
 Use a water based polyurethane to seal the wood.
 The cage will need to air out until there is no odor from the sealant.